csc-training/csc-env-eff/slides/09_singularity.md

   - [Creating Singularity containers](https://docs.csc.fi/computing/containers/creating/)
   - [Using tykky to create Singularity containers](https://docs.csc.fi/computing/containers/tykky/)

-# Singularity containers as installation method
+# Singularity containers as an installation method
-- Singularity is a good option in cases where installation is otherwise problematic:
+- Singularity is a good option in cases where the installation is otherwise problematic:
   - Complex installations with many dependencies
-  - Obsolete dependencies incompatible with general environment
+  - Obsolete dependencies incompatible with general environments
-    - Still needs to be kernel compatible
+    - Still needs to be kernel-compatible
 - Should be considered even when other methods exist

 # Just a random example (FASTX-toolkit)
-- Tried different installation methods:
+- Tested installation methods:
   - Native: 47 files, total size 1,9 MB
   - Conda: 27464 files, total size  1,1 GB
   - Singularity: 1 file, total size 339 MB
 - Containers are not the solution for everything, but they do have their uses…

 # Building a new Singularity container (1/2)
-- ‼️ Requires root access: Can not be done directly in e.g. Puhti
+- ‼️ Requires root access: Can not be done directly in, e.g., Puhti

 - 1. Build a basic container in sandbox mode (`--sandbox`)
     - Uses a folder structure instead of an image file
-- 2. Open a shell in the container and install software
+- 2. Open a shell in the container and install the software
   - Depending on base image system, package managers can be used to install libraries and dependencies (`apt install` , `yum install` etc)
-  - Installation as per software developer instructions
+  - Installation as per the software developer instructions

 # Building a new Singularity container (2/2)
 - 3. Build a production image from the sandbox
 - 4. (optional) Make a definition file and build a production image from it
-  - Mostly necesary if you wish to distribute your container wider
+  - Mostly necesary if you wish to distribute your container
   - Also helps with updating and re-using containers
-- Production image can be transferred to e.g. Puhti and run with user rights
+- The production image can be transferred to, e.g., Puhti and can be run with user rights